Jodenee/Voyager/docs/API-Reference/Webhook.md

 The latest ratelimit information given to the webhook by Discord. [*Offical docs reference*](https://discord.com/developers/docs/topics/rate-limits#header-format-rate-limit-header-examples)

 ???+ note
-    All of the values inside ratelimitInfo will be nil until you make a request to Discord via :execute, :editMessage or :deleteMessage.
+    ratelimitInfo will be nil until you make a request to Discord via :execute, :editMessage or :deleteMessage.

 ??? tip
-    These values can be used to avoid getting ratelimited from the proxy.
+    These values can be utilised to prevent getting ratelimited from the proxy.

 <br />